semrush/intergalactic/website/docs/data-display/chart-legend/chart-legend-code.md

 @## Example in line chart

-An example of LineChart with a legend, see [LineChart](/data-display/line-chart/line-chart-code/#a153ab).
+See an example of a line chart with a legend in the [Line chart guide](/data-display/line-chart/line-chart-code/#a9b905).

 @## Example in bar chart

-An example of BarChart with a legend, see [BarChart](/data-display/bar-chart/bar-chart-code/#adc191).
+See an example of a bar chart with a legend in the [Bar chart guide](/data-display/bar-chart/bar-chart-code/#adc191).